1990s

 White History, Black History, and the American Dream

 Lerone Bennett was an editor for the magazine Ebony.
-His discussion for the forum series focused on how the achievements of African Americans is missing from historical textbooks at all levels of education.
+His discussion for the forum series focused on how the achievements of African Americans are missing from historical textbooks at all levels of education.
 The second part of his lecture was on the need for multicultural history courses that would represent everyone within the nation.

 Suzanne Somers